nurh/wallofsound/README.md

 Changes your wallpaper based on machine analysis of the lyrics of the current playing song.

-This is a very quick and dirty hack.
-Requires Flickr API key and IBM Watson Alchemy key.
+This is STILL a very quick and dirty hack, but should run without the need for an IBM Watson Alchemy key.

+However, you still need a Flickr key, and an access token to the Genius API.